There are so many good golf games to play, most of which have rules that make betting easy, too.

 From there, the players on the team determine the best location of the two balls from which to hit their next shot (if necessary).
 At that point, the players then will play alternate shot until the ball is holed.

 For example, if Player A's second shot is selected as the best position, then Player B hits the third shot.
 Player A would then hit the fourht shot, if necessary, and so on.
+In some formats, both players hit their second shots from their partners' tee shot, then play alternate shot in from the best second shot result.

 The team's score for a given hole is represented by the total number of shots struck using the best ball from the first two shots plus any shots from alternate shot.